College Immunization Requirements

 The Tennessee Department of Health has immunization requirements for those who attend college.
 The requirements can be found in the Tennessee Department of Health Rules.

-The state’s immunization requirements follow the current schedule published by the Centers for Disease Control and Prevention (CDC) and endorsed by the American Academy of Pediatrics (AAP) and American Academy of Family Physicians (AAFP).
+The state’s immunization requirements consider the current schedule published by the Centers for Disease Control and Prevention (CDC) and endorsed by the American Academy of Pediatrics (AAP) and American Academy of Family Physicians (AAFP).
+Tennessee’s list of required immunizations is created through the normal, open rule making process.
 A brief summary of the required immunizations for colleges is listed in the TN Immunization Requirements Summary Table.

 - Measles, Mumps, Rubella (2 doses of each, normally given together as MMR): if born on or after January 1, 1957 only.